 French is a beautiful language.
 Its also a popular language.
 There are a variety of apps that teach French.
 In-person classes are still usually more effective.
 However, don’t underestimate the value of having a tutor in your pocket at all times.
 It really does help a lot.
 For the time being, there isn’t a lot happening in the world of learning French on Android so you may be familiar with most of these names.
 Let’s take a look at the best French learning apps for Android!

-- 10 best language learning apps for Android
+The best French learning apps for Android

 Price: Free / $69.99 per year